tanboyu/tanboyu.com/content/search.md

 ---
-title: "搜索" # in any language you want
+title: "🔎搜索" # in any language you want
 layout: "search" # is necessary
 # url: "/search"
 # description: "Description for Search"